Bankruptcy Attorney in Alpharetta, GA

 How To File For Bankruptcy

 Because of closures related to COVID-19, bankruptcy cases can now be filed over the phone.
 In addition, many courts have waived the requirement of an original or “wet” signature on a bankruptcy petition.
-An experienced bankruptcy lawyer can help you to understand the changes that bankruptcy courts have made in order to accommodate filing for bankruptcy during the COVID-19 pandemic.
+An experienced bankruptcy lawyer can help you understand the changes that bankruptcy courts have made in order to accommodate filing for bankruptcy during the COVID-19 pandemic.

 If you have further questions regarding what bankruptcy options may be best for you or your business, contact the Cherney Law Firm’s Fulton County office here.